How to make a presentation

 Don’t forget that Flipsnack also supports video, audio, forms and more.
 It’s incredibly easy to put together a stunning presentation.

 Now it’s your turn to design a presentation.
 It doesn’t have to be complicated.
 As I explained (from my experience) you have to be aware of how you communicate through texts, colors, icons and hierarchy.
+If you don’t want to start from scratch, you can use presentation templates that are pre-made and easy to customize.
 Enjoy designing!

 One of the most important things to remember when making a presentation is to keep the ingredients of your brand story intact.
 Even though customers probably won’t see this presentation, brand image is still very important.